- Symptoms - Do not attend the market if you are feeling sick

 The Penticton Farmers’ Market is located in the 100 block of Main Street.

-The Downtown Penticton Association runs the Community Market in the 200, 300 and 400 blocks of Main Street, and on Front Street.
+The Downtown Penticton Association traditionally runs the Community Market in the 200, 300 and 400 blocks of Main Street, and on Front Street.
+However, they have not run their Market for the 2020.
+2021 seasons.

 Click on the “How to Apply” tab.
 All vendors must make, bake or grow their own products.